RingCanary/mpy-rpi-pico-w-simple-weather-client/README.md

 ### Stopping the Script
 Press `Ctrl+C` to interrupt the running script.

+## Troubleshooting

+### No Serial Output
+- Verify you're using the correct serial port
+- Ensure the baud rate is set to 115200
+- Check USB connections

+### LEDs Not Working
+- Verify the GP5 LED is connected correctly with a resistor to ground
+- Ensure you're using the Pico W (not the regular Pico) as the code uses the Wi-Fi module

+### Script Not Found
+- Use `rshell ls /pyboard` to confirm the file was uploaded correctly
+- Check for typos in the filename when using `exec(open())`

+### Wi-Fi Not Scanning
+- Ensure you're using the Pico W (not the regular Pico)
+- Verify the MicroPython firmware is specifically for the Pico W

+### Incorrect Temperature Readings
+- The internal temperature sensor is not calibrated for high precision
+- Readings may vary by a few degrees from actual temperature
+- The chip temperature will be higher than ambient temperature

+### Google Sheets Integration Issues
+- **400 Bad Request Error**: This typically means there's an issue with the request format or the URL
+  - Verify the Web App URL is correct in your code (it should end with `/exec`)
+  - Make sure you've replaced `your_google_script_web_app_url` with the actual URL
+  - Check that your Google Apps Script is deployed as a web app with proper permissions
+  - Test the web app URL in a browser to ensure it's accessible
+  - Try running the `testWithSampleData` function in the Apps Script editor to verify it works
+  - Check the Apps Script logs for any errors (View > Logs in the Apps Script editor)
+- **Spreadsheet ID Issues**:
+  - Verify you've replaced `your_spreadsheet_id` in the Apps Script with your actual spreadsheet ID
+  - Run the `testSpreadsheetConnection` function to check connectivity
+- **Permission Issues**:
+  - Make sure you've granted the necessary permissions when prompted
+  - Redeploy the web app if you've made changes to the script

 ## Understanding the Output

 The script produces output like this: